You Support This Site

 For the rest of the movie, the story is mainly told through the point of view of Michael and the most naive of the three girls, Laurie Strode.
 Unlike her friends, Laurie doesn't have much of a social life, and spends most of her time watching the world go by.
 On one frightening Halloween night, she sees a very evil part of the world stare back.

 Of all of the remakes he could have chose to tackle, Rob Zombie picked one of the most powerful Horror Thriller movies of all time.
-We'll see if he has what it takes to beat the man who many call, The Master of Horror.
+We'll see if he has what it takes to beat the man who has earned the title, The Master of Horror.

 HALLOWEEN gets all Five Shriek Girls.